Providing In-progress Notifications on Academic Performance: Twin Cities, Crookston, Morris, Rochester

 REASON FOR POLICY

 Studies of student learning underscore the importance of frequent and timely feedback as an important contribution to success in student learning.
-Past experience shows that for students in academic difficulty, a timely warning about performance can result in appropriate corrective action.
-Mid-term alerts also help advisers develop strategies for academic success with their advisees.
+Past experience shows that for students in academic difficulty, a timely notification about performance can result in appropriate corrective action.
+In-progress notifications also help advisers develop strategies for academic success with their advisees.

 FREQUENTLY ASKED QUESTIONS

-- Can instructors in classes other than 1xxx use the midterm alerts system?
+- Can instructors in classes other than 1xxx issue in-progress notifications?

-- How do instructors issue a mid-term alert?
+- How do instructors issue an in-progress notification?